Consonance handles four types of escalators: sale value, units, date, and discount.

 Types of escalator

-- Discount escalators are based on the channel’s discount rate, and can only apply to products in channels that are calculated using discount/net receipts.
+• Discount escalators are based on the channel’s discount rate, and can only apply to products in channels that are calculated using discount/net receipts.
+Discount escalators can be additive or multiplicative.

-- Sale value escalators are based on a particular currency total.
+• Sale value escalators are based on your default currency total.

 Escalator levels

-Escalators are applied at the default product level, the masterchannel level or the channel level.
+Escalators are applied at the work, the default product level, the masterchannel level or the channel level.

 Date escalators